Protecting present and future generation from hazardous chemicals!

 We face a dramatic number of deaths and illnesses from hazardous chemicals as well as air, water and soil pollution and contamination.
 This is impacting present and future generations.
 It is therefore absolutely critical that we strengthen the sound management of chemicals and waste – through inclusive, effective, inspiring and innovative laws and policies.
 This is why in 2020, we are looking for the most effective policy solutions that protect our environment and our health from hazardous chemicals.

-In 2020, the World Future Council’s Future Policy Award highlights exemplary laws and policies that protect people and the environment from hazardous chemicals.
+The World Future Council’s Future Policy Award highlights exemplary laws and policies that protect people and the environment from hazardous chemicals.
 We in particular want to highlight laws, policies and legal frameworks that minimise the adverse effects of exposure to chemicals on human health, with a focus on children’s health, and the environment.
 Consumption and production of chemicals are rapidly increasing in emerging economies, and we are therefore specifically interested in policies from developing countries and countries with economies in transition.